cabloo/cabloo-rails-react-vscode/README.md

 ### Editing React code

-React components are located in `app/javascript/components/`.
-To utilize those components on a specific controller, first add a pack to `app/javascript/packs/` mimicking `home.js` in that directory.
+React Typescript components are located in `app/javascript/components/`.
+To utilize those components on a specific controller, first add a pack to `app/javascript/packs/` mimicking `home.tsx` in that directory.
 Then add a new view with the same name as your controller with `<%= javascript_pack_tag 'home' %>`.

 ## Benefits